szz-dvl/JSLoader/README.txt

 			  - Missing DB management.

 	- script.remove(...) is undefined (pa.js:205);
-	- Groups won't be removed from PA select box when removed after "no scrits and no sites".
+	- Groups won't be removed from PA select box when removed after "no scrits and no sites" ===> Being fixed.
-	- BUG in decreasePageIdx when removing last script from page > 1;
 	- Error manager for beta testing.

 	- -------------> Beta 1 <---------------